tonyx/Sharpino/README.md

 A heartfelt thank you to  [Jetbrains](https://www.jetbrains.com) who have generously provided free licenses to support this project.

 ## News
+- Version 2.5.7 added mixtures of saga-like multi-commands and saga-less multi-aggregate commands (not ideal at all, but useful for some use cases that I found that I will describe later, I hope)
 - Blogged [About Sharpino.
 An Event Shourcing library](https://medium.com/@tonyx1/about-sharpino-an-f-event-sourcing-library-dbadb4282ab9)
 - Version 2.5.4 added _runInitAndTwoAggregateCommands_ that creates a new aggregate snapshot and run two commands in a single transaction.
 - Version 2.5.3 added _runSagaThreeNAggregateCommands_ this is needed when transaction cannot be simultaneous for instance when it needs to involve the same aggregate in multiple commands.